dadjemmy-web/why-humans-click-phishing-study/README.md

-# An Ethical Simulated Phishing Study: Assessing Behavioral Susceptibility in an SME Context and the Implementation of a Targeted phishing Awareness
+# An Ethical Simulated Phishing Study: Assessing Behavioral Susceptibility Why Humans click in an SME Context and the Implementation of a Targeted phishing Awareness

 **Author:** Jesufemi Dada
 **Date:** May 2026